hanliu95/MetaMMF/README.md

   ...
   ```

-  File model_test.py should be executed after the training process, and the performance of HS-GCN will be printed:
+  File model_test.py should be executed after the training process, and the performance of MetaMMF_GCN will be printed:

   ```
   P@10: 0.0599; R@10: 0.2613; HR@10: 0.2018; NDCG@10: 0.1757